REGIONAL NEWS

 Coventry raised the possibility of the two Wednesfield teams racing on separate days in order to create a more meaningful programme and help alleviate some of the gaps in the fixture list, but although everyone agreed that this was desirable, the logistics of Wednesfield having two teams racing at different venues on the same day, made this an unviable proposition.

-Bretford were urged to consider re-joining the league proper or at least division two but Bernie Kemp stated that Bretford's older or more experienced riders were looking to join other clubs and that there was a distinct lack of commitment from many of the younger members which made this a problem, but that the club would continue as third division members with assistance from Coventry who were prepared to help with coaching without wishing to “take over” the Bretford operation.
+Bretford were urged to consider re-joining the league proper or at least division two but Bernie Kemp stated that Bretford's older or more experienced riders were looking to join other clubs and that there was a distinct lack of commitment from many of the younger members which made this a problem, but that the club would continue as third division members with assistance from Coventry who were prepared to help with coaching without wishing to take over the Bretford operation.

 Coventry, Leicester, Birmingham and Wednesfield also confirmed their intention to compete at third division level and it was planned that division three fixtures should also appear in the handbook.